genomicsITER/NanoRTax/README.md

 nextflow run main.nf -profile <default,docker/conda> --reads_rt '/seq_path/fastq_pass/**/*.fastq'
 ```

 Similar to the normal mode but using --reads_rt for input.
-Partial results stored at output directory and are also accesible (.csv files and webapp visualization).
-In this mode, the workflow will run endlessly, so it needs to be stopped manually by Ctrl+C once all consumed FASTQ files are completely processed.
+Partial results are stored in an output directory and are accessible as .csv file and web app visualization files.
+In this mode, the workflow will run endlessly, so it needs to be stopped manually by Ctrl+C once all  FASTQ files are completely processed.

 Note: This mode is intended to work with non-bulk FASTQ files (ie: 500 reads per file) in order to provide a fluid real-time analysis of generated reads.
 This aspect can be configured before starting the experiment via MinKNOW sequencing software.